 Yes.
 Debtors must also submit income tax returns, so if those returns were filed jointly, it will show the trustee the joint income received in that tax year by you and your spouse.
-The Bankruptcy Code says, “The debtor shall provide . . . to the trustee a copy of the Federal income tax return . . . for the most recent tax year.”
-If a creditor asks for a copy of the tax return, the debtor must provide that tax return to the creditor, too.
+The Bankruptcy Code says, “The debtor shall provide ... to the trustee a copy of the Federal income tax return ... for the most recent tax year.”
+If a creditor asks for a copy of the tax return, the debtor must also provide that tax return to the creditor.

-The instructions for Schedule J, which lists the debtor’s expenses, say, “If you are married and are filing individually, include your non-filing spouse’s expenses unless you are separated.”
+Schedule J’s instructions list the debtor’s expenses and say, “If you are married and are filing individually, include your non-filing spouse’s expenses unless you are separated.”